FortiethAtom4/Goblin-Slayer/README.txt

 HOW TO PLAY:
 1. Download LOVE: https://love2d.org/
-2. download this entire repo. (the record png is not necessary, but everything else is.).
+2. download this entire repo. (the .png file outside of spritesheets is not necessary, but everything else is.).
 Make sure everything is in one folder.
 3. Drag the folder onto the LOVE application (or a shortcut to it).
 The game will immediately begin to run.
 4. Have fun!